As you discover more about WordPress, you may occasionally come across something called a blogroll.

 (Click on Add Link to update your link settings)

-Note: If you tick the checkbox next to Keep this link private, your link will not be visible when links are displayed on your site …
+Note: If you select the checkbox next to Keep this link private, the link will not be visible in your Links section …

 (Make your links private)

-Making links private lets you add links and then toggle their visibility on and off without deleting your links (this is useful if you want to add seasonal links) …
+Making links private lets you toggle link visibility on and off without deleting these (this is useful if you want to use seasonal links) …

 (Making links private toggles their visibility on and off)

-To view a list of all the links you have added to the Link Manager, go to your WP dashboard navigation menu and click on Links > All Links …
+To see all the links you have added to the Link Manager, go to your dashboard menu and click on Links > All Links …

 You will be taken to the ‘Links’ page.
-The table of links displays your links and link information (e.g. URL, categories, visibility, etc.) …
+The table of links displays all your links and link information (e.g. URL, link categories, rating, etc.) …

 (Links screen)

-Tip: To view additional columns in the list of links, click on the ‘Screen Options’ tab near the top of your screen …
+Tip: To view or hide information in the Links table, click on the ‘Screen Options’ tab near the top of the screen …

-Display/hide fields on your table of links by selecting/deselecting their check boxes …
+Display/hide information on your Links table by ticking/unticking their check boxes …

-To edit links, go to your navigation menu and select Links > All Links to bring up your list of links …
+To modify a link in the Link Manager, go to the WP dashboard navigation menu and click on Links > All Links to bring up the links screen …

-Select the link to be edited and click on Edit to bring up the item’s link details …
+Locate the item you want to edit and click on Edit to bring up the link’s information …

 - Click on Update Link to save your link details,

-- Click on Visit Link to see your link and check that you have set up its URL correctly (the link will open up in a new window),
+- Click on Visit Link to see your link and make sure that you have set up its URL correctly (your link will open in a new window),

-- Click Delete to delete the link from your table of links if it’s no longer required …
+- Click Delete to delete the link if it’s no longer required …

-To delete links from the Link Manager, go to your WP navigation menu and select Links > All Links …
+To remove a link, go to the navigation menu and select Links > All Links …

 (WordPress Links – All Links)

-You can delete links individually, delete multiple links by selecting their check boxes, or delete all your links.
+You can delete links individually, delete multiple links, or remove all links.

-To delete links individually, hover your mouse cursor over the link that you want to remove and click Delete …
+To delete links individually, hover your mouse cursor over the link title that you want to remove from the link table and click Delete …

 (Deleting links)

-To delete multiple links, either tick the checkboxes next to individual items that you would like to remove, or select all links by clicking on the check box next to the ‘Name’ column header at the top of the list …
+To delete multiple links, either tick the checkbox next to every item that you would like removed, or select all links by clicking on the checkbox next to the ‘Name’ column header …

-Select Delete from the ‘Bulk Actions’ menu, and click Apply to remove all selected links …
+Select Delete from the ‘Bulk Actions’ pull-down menu, and click the Apply button to delete your selected links …

-Now that you know how to set up link categories and how to add, edit and delete links, it’s time to make links display on your website or blog.
+Now that you know how to set up link categories and how to add, edit and delete links, it’s time to make links display on your website.

-To access and configure your Link widgets, choose Appearance > Widgets in the main dashboard navigation menu …
+To access and configure your Link widgets, go to your WP navigation menu and select Appearance > Widgets …

 You will see a ‘Links’ widget in the Available Widgets section …